sass/sass/accepted/bogus-combinators.md

 * The parsing of `ComplexSelector` and `ComplexSelectorComponent` is unchanged.

-* A complex selector is instead considered [bogus] if it contains any leading combinators, if its final component contains any combinators, or if any of its components contains multiple combinators, or if any of the simple selectors it transitively contains is a selector pseudo with a bogus selector.
+* A complex selector is instead considered [bogus] if it would be bogus in Phase 2 _or_ if it can be parsed in Phase 1 but not in Phase 2.

 * The newly-added errors produce deprecation warnings instead.